dugi42/leonardo/README.md

 The `a` and `b` variables are the linespaces for the angles $\varphi$ and $\theta$ respectively.
 Once the grid is passed into the formulas for the described coordinate systems, $(x, y, z)$ coordiantes can be calculated for each point in the grid along with the corresponding triangulation.
 It's important to notice, that

 The `triangles` variable is a `matplotlib.tri.Triangulation` object which is used to generate the 3D mesh.
 It's possible to pass the `triangles` object alongside the corresponding $(x,y,z)$ coordinates e.g. to the `plot_trisurf()` function of the `matplotlib` module to generate the 3D mesh or in this case to pass the `triangles` object to the `plotly` `graph_objs.Mesh3d` object to generate the 3D mesh.
+Using `plotly` for 3D visualization is a bit more convenient since it allows to interact with the 3D mesh and to rotate it in the browser.
+It also requires extraction of the vertix indicesfrom the `triangles` object.
+This is done by `get_ijk()` function in the `engine.py` module.

 ### 2.2.
 Twist, Tilt & Shout
+Twisting and tilting are essential transformations for generating interesting 3D designs.
+The following subchapters will explain the math behind these transformations.

 #### 2.2.1 Rotation about the x-axis